JasonJ0987/clueless/journals/liland_pham.md

 Sabrina and Xander worked on the navigation bar.
 They set up the drop down button and added a logo which will redirect the user to the homepage once it's clicked.
 3. No blockers - most of the code was similar to the closet view page.

+## May 31st, 2023
+1. Starting on forms for the front end - Create a clothes item form and create a wardrobe from
+2. Xander was the driver - we are creating the form page for adding a new clothes item to a bin.
+Sabrina and Jeanette are working on the styling for the website.
+For the closet page, we are trying to create clickable cards that will redirect the user to the correct bin.
+Also, cleaned up the navigation bar to make it look prettier.
+3. Blockers - For the login page, we were trying to create an error message if the user enters in the incorrect username/password.
+The error message is not displaying but when the login is correct it redirects the user to the homepage.
+I'll say it's 75% working, all thanks to Violet, but still missing the error message.
+For the clothes form, we had an issue mapping the bins and tags but eventually had it figured out.
+We are stuck on the submission part - not able to add the new clothes item to the bin.